perliedman/shadow-mapper/README.md

 python render.py my.heightmap "2014-06-25 00:00" "2014-06-26 00:00" 60 rendered
 ```

-Input is the name of the height map file, two dates and times to render images between, as well as the number of minutes to step between each image.
+Input is the name of the height map file, two dates and times in UTC to render images between, as well as the number of minutes to step between each image.
 Finally, the path to store the rendered images in.

 Optionally, you can provide a background image; the shadowmap will be overlayed with the provided opacity: